kamalraj21intel/uwc-docs/source/Pages/page_05.rst

 5.1.2 	Deactivate Periodic Unattended Upgrades
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To deactivate periodic unattended upgrades, we need to

-edit */etc/apt/apt.conf.d/10periodic* file and do the following changes
+To deactivate periodic unattended upgrades edit the */etc/apt/apt.conf.d/10periodic* file and do the following changes:

     1. Disable update package list by changing setting